 If you ever use public unencrypted WiFi, use a VPN.
 A VPN will encrypt all of your internet communications to and from your computing device which will provide you with some security over an insecure connection.
 Some VPN providers even offer easy-to-use apps you can install on your phone, tablet, or laptop for a number of different operating systems.

 Sometimes MITM attacks are facilitated by malware.
 Make sure that all of the computing devices you use have antivirus software, regardless of your type of device or your operating system.
 Make sure your AV software regularly updates its signatures and scans your data storage frequently.
+Additionally, be careful when downloading any new programs to your computer, and ensure that programs you download employ code signing.

 Beware of phishing emails.
 Cyber attackers are getting increasingly clever with them, some of them can even fool me.
 If I get an email that looks like it’s from my bank, or Google, or the PlayStation Network and it contains a link for me to sign in, I won’t click on it.
 I’ll delete the email and go to their website manually.
 Phishing emails are a common means for MITM attacks.
 I’ve never missed anything important by not clicking on sign-in links in emails.